-- Creepy Cemetery: Your Mileage May Vary on how creepy is a pet cemetery filled with headstones dedicated to dogs and cats, as well as decorative statues of fake deer and swans and the like.
+- Creepy Cemetery: A pet cemetery filled with headstones dedicated to dogs and cats, as well as decorative statues of fake deer and swans and the like.
 Stephen King obviously found the whole concept pretty creepy.

 - Due to the Dead: One of the main concerns, specifically how much due should be given to dead household pets.

 - Emotions vs. Stoicism: A theme of the first part of the film when Floyd McClure's tender feelings towards animals both living and dead are contrasted with the stoic, slightly weary manager of the rendering plant.
 The normally avuncular Floyd grows positively enraged when he talks about how the corpses of animals are mangled and processed into tallow and the like.
 The rendering manager says that he makes a useful product and renders a useful service, especially when you have a horse die on the weekend and it's 102 degrees outside.

 - The Ken Burns Effect: Used only once, when Phillip Harberts points to a framed photo of William James, and the camera pans over the photo while Harberts recites a James quote: "Emotions are not always subject to reason but they are always subject to action."

 - Montage: Towards the end there's a prolonged montage of various deeply emotional pet tombstones at Bubbling Well.

 - The Oner: Florence Rasmussen's rambling aimless monologue that goes from pets to her ungrateful grandson is presented in a four-minute uninterrupted take from a stationary camera.
 (Then after an insert she rambles for another minute and a half.)